 Charles George Smith, Trooper, 843890, Royal Armoured Corps.
 Charles was born in 1915.
 He resided at Rosewood, Penally prior to enlisting into the 8th King’s Royal Irish Hussars.
 The regiment was attached to the 7th Armoured Division, nick-named the Desert Rats, and fought in the Western Desert from 1940 onwards.
 After the fall of Rommel’s forces in North Africa, the bulk of the regiment returned to England, where it prepared for the forthcoming Normandy Landings, but Charles must have been attached to another unit, and took part in the landings at Sicily in 1943.
 Charles was killed in Italy on 5 March 1945.
 He was 29 years old, and is buried in Milan War Cemetery, Italy.

 William Henry Stubbs, Petty Officer, D/JX.
 130395, Royal Navy.
-William was born on 21 December 1911, the son of William Henry and Elizabeth Ann Stubbs, of Tenby, and was known to his friends as Ginger.
-He had married Nancy Davies prior to the outbreak of war, and lived with her at Penally.
+William was born on 21 December 1911, the son of William Henry Stubbs and Elizabeth Ann Stubbs (nee Richards), of Tenby.
+He was known to his friends as Ginger.
+William had married Nancy Davies prior to the outbreak of war, and lived with her at Penally.
 Ginger served with the Royal Navy, as a Petty Officer, aboard HMS Cattistock, a Type I ‘Hunt’ Class Destroyer.
 Cattistock had been launched on 22 February 1940, and took part in the evacuation of troops from Le Havre during August 1940, receiving heavy damage.
 On 29 August 1944, William was aboard HMS Cattistock, while she was on duty in the Channel, alongside the frigate HMS Rettalick.
 The ships were intercepted by a group of German vessels, who were evacuating Le Havre.
 In the subsequent battle, the Cattistock received over 20 direct hits, including one to the bridge which killed the ship’s captain and several of her crew, including Ginger.
 His daughter was just four months old when he died and his wife Nancy never remarried.
 A plaque in memory of Ginger was placed on the wall of Tenby’s Fisherman’s Chapel, by the harbour, by his widow.
 William was 32 years old when he died that day, and his body was brought home to be buried at St. Mary Church Cemetery, Tenby.